-School librarians should conduct privacy audits to determine the current threats to student privacy and what protections are already in place.
-The audit should cover the library management system; computer and network use in the library; eBooks and other online content; interactive Web tools; social media; and other technologies such as scanners/photocopiers and surveillance cameras.
+School librarians should conduct regular privacy audits to determine the current threats to student privacy and what protections are already in place.
+The audit should cover any areas that handles student data, such as the library management system, computer and network use in the library, eBooks and other online content, online software, apps, social media, and other technologies such as scanners/photocopiers and surveillance cameras.
 The results of the audit can be used to help create or revise privacy policies.

 Collection and Retention of User Data

 Libraries should limit the amount of personal information collected about students.
 Libraries should collect the minimum amount of personal information required to provide a service or meet a specific operational need.
 Libraries should not build services or resources using sensitive personally identifiable information that, if leaked or accessed by an unauthorized party, could prove detrimental to the user’s privacy.